microsoft/WhatTheHack/015-Serverless/Student/Challenge-01.md

 ## Pre-requisites

 - Your laptop: Win, MacOS or Linux OR A development machine that you have **administrator rights**.
-- Active Azure Subscription with **contributor level access or equivalent** to create or modify resources.
+- Active Azure Subscription with **owner level access or equivalent** to create or modify resources and add RBAC roles and Event Grid subscriptions.

 ## Introduction